-Zeynep received her B.Sc. at the University of Guelph, specializing in Molecular Biology and Genetics.
+Zeynep received her BSc (Honours) at the University of Guelph, specializing in Molecular Biology and Genetics.
 Later, she earned her master’s degree in Pathology and Laboratory Medicine with a collaborative degree in Developmental Biology from Western University.
 Her master’s thesis focused on the effects of chemotherapy on late-stage ovarian cancer tumour cells and surrounding tumour blood vessels.
 Her experience as a researcher developed through several institutions including Mt.
-Sinai Hospital and the Princess Margaret Cancer Research Tower, where she studied a variety of cancers such as osteosarcoma and breast cancer.
+Sinai Hospital and the Princess Margaret Cancer Research Tower, where she studied a variety of cancers such as osteosarcoma, melanoma and breast cancer.
 She currently works as a research technician in a tumour immunology lab.

 In her spare time, she enjoys kickboxing, windsurfing and reviewing restaurants (as a completely unqualified food expert).

 Megan DeWeerd, MSc Candidate